 Title 4, Section 183.14(c)(3) of the Pennsylvania Administrative Code provides, "The following items may not be made available for public inspection or photocopying ... [t]he registrant's unique identifier, a registrant's or applicant's driver's license number and the last four digits of a registrant's or applicant's Social Security number."
-As the text reveals, this disclosure limitation applies to "public inspection or photocopying."
+As the text reveals, this disclosure limitation applies to public inspection.
 Id.
-It thus does not regulate the subpoena, which seeks private disclosure of data between two branches of the Commonwealth government.
-See Petition ¶ 108 (acknowledging public disclosure limitation).
+It thus does not regulate the subpoena, which seeks private disclosure of data between two branches of the Commonwealth's government.